Speedup of Distributed Algorithms for Power Graphs in the CONGEST Model: Distance- coloring with colors in rounds

 Next, we provide an improvement, which removes the $O(\log \log n)$ factor from Lemma \ref{LinialRunningTime}.
 To this end, we perform each binary search for $O(\log \Delta)$ phases, rather than $O(\log t)$.
-Moreover, in each phase we send just one bit to indicate whether the left half is chosen or the right one, instead of sending indices of ranges.
+Moreover, in each phase we send just one bit to indicate whether the left half is chosen or the right one, rather than sending indices of ranges.
 This information is sufficient to compute the new range from the previous one.
-After $O(\log \Delta)$ phases, we obtain consecutive ranges of size $O(t/\Delta) = O(\log n)$.
-This range defines a bit-string of size $O(\log n)$ that represents whether there is a conflict for each element in $\{s_{left}(v),...,s_{right}(v)\}$.
+After $O(\log \Delta)$ phases, we obtain a consecutive range of size $O(t/\Delta^2) = O(\log n)$.
+Recall that the initial range size is $t = O(\Delta^2 \cdot \log n)$, which is a square root of the number of colors.
+After $O(\log \Delta)$ phases, the new range defines a bit-string of size $O(\log n)$ that represents whether there is a conflict for each element in $\{s_{left}(v),...,s_{right}(v)\}$.
 This string is then sent directly to $v$ by each of its $1$-hop-neighbors.
 This is done using $O(\log n)$-bits messages, within one round in parallel by all neighbors.
 Then $v$ finds an index $i \in O(\log n)$ of a bit with a $0$ value, which exists since there is an index without conflicts in the range $\{s_{left},...,s_{right}\}$.
 The resulting color with no conflicts is $s_{left + i}(v)$.
 We summarize this in the next theorem. \begin{thm} A proper distance-$2$ coloring with $O(\Delta^4)$-colors can be computed in $O(\log \Delta \cdot \log^* n)$ rounds in the CONGEST model. \end{thm}